Troubleshooting Outlook 2010 and 2013

 First, connect to Workspace Mail in your Web browser to make sure you have an account and that your user name and password work.
 Go to http://email.secureserver.net, and log in.

 If you can't log in, double-check that your email account is set up and you have the correct email address and password.
 You might need to contact the system administrator who set up your account.
-For more information, see Set up my Workspace email address or Reset a user's email password.
+For more information, see Create my Workspace Email account or Reset a user's Workspace Email password.

 Step 2: Double-check your settings